Addiction Treatment In Belmont

 - In 2018 alone, 325 Middlesex County residents lost their lives to an opioid overdose.

 - Statewide in 2017, 120 people died in alcohol-related auto crashes and 12 of them were under age 21.

 The Nearest Vertava Health Treatment Center: Swift River

 About two hours west of Belmont, Swift River offers drug and alcohol treatment in a continuum of care, from detox to aftercare and alumni services.
 Swift River provides gender-specific treatment for men and women, and with an integrated staff, is experienced in addressing co-occurring mental health disorders.

 Our campus is set amidst the serene beauty of the Berkshire Mountains, and we offer therapeutic experiences in nature.
-To see if Swift River is an option for recovery needs, connect with a treatment specialist at Addiction Campuses today.
+To see if Swift River is an option for recovery needs, connect with a treatment specialist at Vertava Health today.